Boiled Corn: Calories and Nutrition Analyse

 | half cup

-To give you an idea, one corn on the cob (180 g) boiled corn has about 175 calories.
+To give you an idea, a one corn on the cob (180 g) boiled corn contain about 175 calories.

-It is about 7% of daily calories intake for adult person with medium weight and medium activity (for calculation we assumed 2400 kcal daily intake).
+This is about 9% of the daily caloric intake for an average adult with medium weight and activity level (assuming a 2000 kcal daily intake).

-To visualize how much it actualy is, take in mind that calories amount from one corn on the cob boiled corn is similar to calories amount from ie.:
+To visualize how much 175 kcal actually is, keep in mind that the calorie content of one corn on the cob boiled corn is similar to that of, for example:

 - 3 apples